hofff/contao-social-tags/UPDRADE.md

 ```

+### Changed signature for data factories

+Data factories signature has changed to `public function generate(object $reference, object|null $fallback = null): Data;`.

 Each method required for a specific social tag is part of the interface now which provides more robust type safe
 implementations.

+### Changed signature of the social tags factory

+The social tags factory method `generateByModel` got replaced by a generic `generate` method to reflect the new
+option to generate social tags for any type of object.

 ## Removed